material-components/material-components-android/docs/components/FloatingActionButton.md

 rendered in Extended FABs is automatically provided to accessibility services, so additional content labels are usually unnecessary.

-### Visibility
+### Animating visibility of FAB

-Use the `show` and `hide` methods to animate the visibility of a `FloatingActionButton` or an `ExtendedFloatingActionButton`.
+Use the `show` and `hide` methods to animate the visibility of a `FloatingActionButton`.
 The show animation grows the widget and fades it in, while the hide animation shrinks the widget and fades it out.

 ```kt
 // To show: